Trinity College, Gawler

-Trinity College will open a sixth school at Roseworthy as part of the St Yves land development in 2024.
+Established in 1984, approximately 4,000 students are enrolled in 6 schools across 4 campuses in Evanston South, Angle Vale, Blakeview, and Roseworthy.

 Students from the College have been successful in the Rock Eisteddfod Challenge (3rd in the small school section in 2004), the Tournament of Minds (2003 Secondary Division in Maths Engineering) and the Wakakirri competition, with Gawler River earning a 1st place in the division one section for new schools and South receiving 1st in the division three section.
 Trinity College is also home to the BaCoNeers, a FIRST Tech Challenge robotics team.

 History

-Trinity College was formed at St Georges Church, Church Hill, Gawler, when a group of parish parents wanted a better place for their children to learn.
-The first class was held in the parish hall, before moving to its now current location in Evanston South.
+Trinity College was formed in 1984, when a group of parents started classes with 27 students in the hall at St George's Anglican Church in Gawler, before moving to its now current location in Evanston South.
 In 1994, the college purchased 2.16 square kilometres of bushland and created the Blackham Environmental and Conservation Centre.

-In 1995 the Trinity College Foundation was formed with a Board of 11 volunteer members and became incorporated in 1996.
+In 1995, the Trinity College Foundation was formed with a Board of 11 volunteer members and became incorporated in 1996.

-STARplex is a business adjacent to the senior campus, owned and operated by Trinity College.
-Opened in 2000, the centre has four multi-purpose courts, one 25m and one small indoor heated swimming pools, gymnasium, café, theatre, and conference rooms.
-The facility offers sports, training, arts and recreational services.
+In 2000, the college opened STARplex, a business adjacent to the senior campus, owned and operated by the college.
+As of 2025, the centre has four multi-purpose indoor courts, a 25m and 15m indoor heated swimming pool, gymnasium, café, theatre, and a conference room.
+Some facilities of the business are offered to the general public, as well as being used by the college.

-The "Trinity Innovation and Creativity School" was opened in early 2020 and contains an art gallery, podcast studios, green rooms, 360 degree projection room, multiple classrooms, design studios and a sunken gallery with a large screen.
+In 2020, the "Trinity Innovation and Creativity School" was opened, containing an art gallery, podcast studios, green rooms, 360 degree projection room, multiple classrooms, design studios and a sunken gallery with a large screen.
 In 2021 it was announced the school would be teaching students to create VR content as a partner in a project with Pembroke and SEDA College, with the schools working with Newcastle University to run a year-long trial in VR content creation.

-The College plans to open a sixth school at Roseworthy in 2024.
+The College opened a sixth school at Roseworthy in 2024.